Harsh Mander: With the Ayodhya ceremony, has the inclusive India of my dreams been lost forever?

 Yet I am convinced that this country is greater than the small bigoted men who now control its destiny.
 I concede that the idea of a humane country of equal citizenship has taken a bad knock.
 But I am convinced that it has not been extinguished.

-Harsh Mander is a uman rights and peace worker, writer, columnist, researcher and teacher who orks with survivors of mass violence, hunger, homeless persons and street children.
+Harsh Mander is a human rights and peace worker, writer, columnist, researcher and teacher who works with survivors of mass violence, hunger, homeless persons and street children.
 His Twitter handle is @harsh_mander.